aliakh/aliakh.github.io/_posts/2020-07-10-java-concurrency-and-parallelism-barrier-synchronizers.md

 }
 ```

-The overridden _onAdvance_ method for one-shot process:
+The overridden _onAdvance_ method for one-time process:

 ```
 @Override